Arrival Van: Assembly

-The Arrival microfactory concept uses multifunctional robots to reduce the number of human workers and machines, with an estimated US$50 million needed to build a new microfactory, approximately 5% the cost of a conventional automobile assembly line.
-The radical reduction in capital costs is expected to allow the company "to build vehicles profitably at really any volume", according to Avinash Rugoobur, Arrival's president.
-Arrival have an annual production volume target of 10,000 vehicles per microfactory, providing a gross margin of $100 million for each plant, including operating expenses.
+The Arrival microfactory concept uses multifunctional robots to reduce the number of human workers and machines; the cost of a new microfactory was estimated at US$50 million, approximately 5% the cost of a conventional automobile assembly line.
+The radical reduction in capital costs was expected to allow the company "to build vehicles profitably at really any volume", according to Avinash Rugoobur, Arrival's president.
+Arrival had an annual production volume target of 10,000 vehicles per microfactory, providing a gross margin of $100 million for each plant, including operating expenses.

-The plant in Bicester, England was chosen as the lead Van microfactory and Arrival had completed robotic tool installation there by May 2022; the start of Van production is scheduled for Autumn 2022.
-United States production also is scheduled to begin in the fourth quarter of 2022 at the second Arrival Van microfactory in Charlotte, North Carolina; the Charlotte microfactory will fill the UPS order of up to 10,000 Vans.
+The plant in Bicester, England was chosen as the lead Van microfactory and Arrival completed robotic tool installation there by May 2022; the start of Van production was scheduled for Autumn 2022.
+United States production also was scheduled to begin in the fourth quarter of 2022 at the second Arrival Van microfactory in Charlotte, North Carolina; the Charlotte microfactory was intended to fill the UPS order of up to 10,000 Vans.
 Tools for the Charlotte microfactory were scheduled to be installed in late summer 2022.
-Additional planned microfactories will be built in Rock Hill, South Carolina and Madrid, Spain.
+Additional planned microfactories were planned to be built in Rock Hill, South Carolina and Madrid, Spain.

-In August 2022, Arrival slashed its forecast for vehicles delivered in 2022 from 400–600 to 20 and announced it would reorganize to cut costs, possibly including layoffs.
-As part of the reorganization, the start of production at Charlotte slipped to 2023.
-The first Arrival Van was produced at Bicester in late September 2022; however, serial production did not commence, as the Bicester Van production for 2022 was set aside for testing, validation, and quality control.
-Arrival announced in October 2022 the Bicester Van plant would be wound down and the company would shift its focus to Van production in Charlotte, citing the size of the potential market in North America, the Inflation Reduction Act, and its tax credits as influencing its decision.
-Limited production of Vans will continue in Bicester, but that microfactory will not be scaled up to mass production; Arrival also have paused development and production of its Bus and Car.
-Arrival announced in November that it does not expect to deliver any Vans to customers before 2024.